seagle0128/grip-mode/README.md

   :hook ((markdown-mode org-mode) . grip-mode))
 ```

-⚠️ NOTE: `mdopen` opens `markdown` preview in default browser, and doesn't support emacs webkit preview. ⚠️

-⚠️ NOTE: `go-grips` runs locally, does not use the github API, and supports emacs webkit preview. ⚠️
+⚠️ NOTE: `mdopen` and `go-grips` locally, does not use the github API, and supports emacs webkit preview. ⚠️

 Run `M-x grip-mode` to preview the markdown and org buffers in the embedded
 webkit browser if Emacs supports (built with `--with-xwidgets`), or in the